khoimai05/Elite_Edge/README.md

 <a href="https://khoimai05.github.io/Elite_Edge/output/kenpom_ratings.html" target="_blank">
   <img src="output/kenpom_ratings.png" alt="KenPom Ratings">
 </a>
-*Click the image above to explore the interactive visualization in a new tab* 🎯

 Click the link above to explore the interactive Plotly visualization with:
 - **Yellow Stars** ⭐ - Teams inside the highlighted zone